toidiu/raft-rs/compliance.md

 # Requirements

-## Fig 2: condensensed summary of Raft
+## Fig 2: condensed summary of Raft

 ### State
 #### Persistent state on all servers